hasaansworld/deep-learning-project-2024/README.md

 ## Running the Code

-Each part can be run independently.
+First, activate the virtual environment from the venv folder.
+Then, each part can be run independently.
 For example:

 ```python
 python part_a.py  # Run the initial fine-tuning